Ouyang Feng (kickboxer): K-1

 Ouyang was scheduled to challenge Hiromi Wajima for his K-1 Super Welterweight title on December 9, 2023, at K-1 ReBIRTH 2.
 He won the fight by second-round knockout.

 Ouyang faced the former Glory Lightweight champion Davit Kiria at Wu Lin Feng 2024: 12th Global Kung Fu Festival on January 27, 2024.
 He won the fight by a second-round technical knockout.

 On February 8, 2024, it was announced that Feng would be one of sixteen participants of the K-1 World MAX 2024 - World Tournament Opening Round where he would face Pascal Schroth on March 20, 2024.
 Feng won the fight by unanimous decision.

 On October 26, 2024, Ouyang took part in a 4-man tournament at Wu Lin Feng 549.
 In the semifinals he defeated Johannes Baas by unanimous decision.
 In the final he defeated Aleksei Ulianov by unanimous decision after scoring a knockdown in the second round and qualified for the Wu Lin Feng World MAX Tournament Final.

+Ouyang faced Luo Chao in the semifinals of the 2025 Wu Lin Feng World MAX 70kg Tournament at Wu Lin Feng 2025 Global Kung Fu Festival on January 25, 2025.
+He won the fight by unanimous decision and advanced to the tournament finals where he faced Han Wenbao.
+Ouyang won the fight and the tournament title by unanimous decision.

+Ouyang made his first K-1 Super Welterweight (−70kg) title defense against Darryl Verdonk at K-1 Beyond on May 31, 2025.
+He retained the title by unanimous decision.

+Ouyang faced Kacper Muszyński in the 2025 K-1 World MAX Qualifier bout at K-1 World MAX 2025 - World Tournament Opening Round on September 7, 2025.
+He won the fight by majority decision.

+Ouyang faced Jonas Salsicha in the quarterfinals of the 2025 K-1 World MAX at K-1 World MAX 2025 - World Championship Tournament Final on November 15, 2025.
+He lost the fight by unanimous decision, with scores of 27—30, 27—30 and 28—30.